 Our favorite thing about both of these bases is their versatility.
-The Amerisleep Adjustable Bed has a zero-clearance design and removable 3-in-1 legs so it can be placed on any bed frame (or even on the floor) and work just fine.
+Both of the Amerisleep adjustable beds have a zero-clearance design and adjustable legs so they can be placed on any bed frame (or even on the floor) and work just fine.
 The Amerisleep Bed has 3-in-1 legs while the Bed+ has 8- to 13-inch legs that adjust in half-inch increments, so the Bed+ does allow for greater customization, but both beds work with almost all bed frames.

 An adjustable bed looks like a traditional mattress by day, but at night it develops a unique personality, cradling the user in supreme comfort.
 The old institutional look is gone, replaced by clean lines, quiet motors, and hidden mechanics.
 In addition to health benefits, there are numerous comfort advantages to owning an adjustable base making it appealing for a wide variety of consumers.
 Considering your personal preferences and the potential benefits will help you decide whether an adjustable bed right for you.